by Cara S. and other contributors

 - Bake a special dessert that you only make on this day – such as Honey Cake.

-- Replace the ingredients in the Kadiskos (see below) with fresh water, oil, and fruit, and bits of food.
+- Replace the ingredients in the Kadiskos (see below) with fresh oil, grain, honey, fruit, and bits of food.

 The Kadiskos is a small jar containing food stuffs that we receive from the Gods and give back in reciprocity.
 Refreshing the Kadiskos is part of preparing for Noumenia.
 Here are directions for Making a Kadiskos in honour of Zeus Ktesios.